expo/expo/packages/expo-module-scripts/README.md

 module.exports = require('expo-module-scripts/jest-preset-plugin');
 ```

-Use the following scripts to interact with it:
+Use the following scripts to interact with the plugin:

 - `yarn build plugin`: Build the plugin.
 - `yarn clean plugin`: Delete the `plugin/build` folder.